OctopusDeploy/blog/blog/2019-08/versioning-with-github-actions/index.md

 ## Conclusion

-GitHub Actions are a powerful new feature for developers, but there are some rough edges in the beta that you'll have to work around for production scenarios.
+GitHub Actions are a powerful new feature for developers, but there are some rough edges in the beta that you’ll have to work around for production scenarios.
 GitVersion provides a neat solution to the lack of build numbers and allows GitHub actions to interact with platforms like Octopus.